songair/songair.github.io/_posts/2021-12-04-string-operations-in-bash.md

 After reading this article, you will understand:

 * How to declare a variable?
-* How to remove a substring?
+* How to remove a substring using shell parameter expansion?
 * Some specific concepts to dig deeper
 * How to go further from this article